Peter Hall, PhD

 Principal Investigator/Lab Director

 Dr. Hall is a Professor in the School of Public Health & Health Systems with a research emphasis on brain health and the social neuroscience of disease prevention.
-He is past recipient of the CIHR New Investigator Award and CPA Early Career Award, and is an elected fellow of the Academy for Behavioral Medicine Research.
-Dr. Hall completed his PhD in the CPA/APA accredited Clinical Psychology graduate program at the University of Waterloo, and a Visiting Fellowship in Transcranial Magnetic Stimulation at Duke University Medical Centre.
+Dr. Hall completed his PhD in the CPA/APA accredited Clinical Psychology graduate program at the University of Waterloo, and intensive training in transcranial magnetic stimulation (TMS) at Harvard Medical School and Duke University Medical Centre.
 He teaches HLTH 458 (Social Neuroscience I: Physical Health), HLTH 460 (Social Neuroscience II: Mental Health and Addictions), and HLTH 459 (Social Neurobiology of Eating).
 Dr. Hall has been nominated twice for an AHS teaching award; his average instructor and course evaluation scores in SPHHS are 4.5/5.0 and 4.4/5.0 respectively, over the most recent 6 course offerings.
+Dr. Hall is a past recipient of a CIHR New Investigator Award and CPA Early Career Award, and is an elected fellow of the Academy for Behavioral Medicine Research.
+He currently serves as associate editor for Frontiers in Human Neuroscience: Brain Imaging and Stimulation.
 Outside of campus, Dr. Hall enjoys cooking, photography, and running (in descending order of competency).

 Adrian Safati is a 2nd year MSc student in the School of Public Health and Health Systems (Health Neuroscience research area).
 Adrian’s research interests include the underlying mechanisms behind the benefits of diet on brain health.
 Outside of the lab, his hobbies include parkour and slacklining.